 2. Using the Pasta Steam as a Facial.

 Spaghetti, mac and cheese, rotini . . . steam.
 Happy little bellies, happy mama skin.
-You might not make it to the spa these days, but you know the kitchen is always calling.
+You might not visit the spa these days, but you know the kitchen is always calling.

 3. Sitting in your parked car eating snacks, online shopping, and catching up with a friend over FaceTime.